Invariants of the type system

 FIXME: This file talks about invariants of the type system as a whole, not only the solver

 There are a lot of invariants - things the type system guarantees to be true at all times - which are desirable or expected from other languages and type systems.
 Unfortunately, quite a few of them do not hold in Rust right now.
-This is either a fundamental to its design or caused by bugs and something that may change in the future.
+This is either fundamental to its design or caused by bugs, and something that may change in the future.

-It is important to know about the things you can assume while working on - and with - the type system, so here's an incomplete and unofficial list of invariants of the core type system:
+It is important to know about the things you can assume while working on, and with, the type system, so here's an incomplete and unofficial list of invariants of the core type system:

-wf(X) implies wf(normalize(X))
+implies wf(normalize(X))

 If a type containing aliases is well-formed, it should also be well-formed after normalizing said aliases.
 We rely on this as otherwise we would have to re-check for well-formedness for these types.